joonarafael/unsecure-software/docs/installation_manual.md

 ### Opening Directory in Terminal

-Open a new terminal instance at the newly downloaded repository or otherwise navigate into it.
+Open a new terminal instance in the newly downloaded repository **or** otherwise navigate into it.

-Linux and MacOs users can navigate with `cd unsecure-software` natively within the terminal.
+Bash terminal users (like Linux and MacOS) users can navigate with `cd unsecure-software` natively within the terminal.

-For Windows users, it's suggested to switch to a _Bash_ terminal.
-New _Visual Studio Code_ installations will have a Bash terminal ready-to-go out of the box.
-In a Bash terminal the `cd` command will work the same as for Linux and MacOS users.

-If you're running on Windows and a Bash terminal instance is not an option for you, you will have to figure out another way to open a terminal instance.
-An option to open it in _PowerShell_ might appear for you by right-clicking the directory.

 ### Launch The Database and Application With Docker Compose

 To launch both the _Postgres_ database and the application, execute the following command in the terminal:

 ```
-docker-compose up --build -d
+docker compose up --build -d
 ```

 The setup and launch might take a moment, be patient.